 Why is the efficiency of a nebuliser system so important?
 The less time it takes to get the fine particles into the lungs, the easier it is to integrate the inhalation therapy into everyday life.

-PARI nebulisers have come out top in various comparative studies with commercially available nebulisers for children and adults.1,2
+PARI nebulisers achieved top ranking in various comparative studies with commercially available nebuliser devices for children and adults.1,2

 1 Walz-Jung H et al., Pneumologie 2018